Mailbox API 2.0 and Legacy API 1.0

 Our Docs API, Webhooks, and Custom Static and Dynamic apps all use different systems behind the scenes.
 There were no changes made to these features as a result of the Mailbox API 1.0 sunset.

 Update to Mailbox API 2.0

-If you’ve built an integration using the legacy API, you will need to update it to Mailbox API 2.0.
-At a high level, your migration plan will need to tackle two things:
+If you’ve built an integration using the legacy API, it will need to be updated to Mailbox API 2.0.
+At a high level, your migration plan should tackle two things:

 - Update all API calls to use the new Mailbox 2.0 endpoints.

 - Update your integration’s authentication method to use OAuth 2.0.

 Bonus points: If you've developed a third party integration using the legacy API and would like to migrate users to the new API automatically behind the scenes, we built a handy transition tool just for you.

 If you have any questions or concerns about moving to Mailbox API 2.0, please don’t hesitate to reach out.
 Our team is here to help make the final transition as smooth as possible.